-Third-party access to oil storage and transport infrastructure is regulated by DL 244/2015, according to which the owners of pipelines or storage facilities which are in the public interest have to allow third-party access to them, through an agreement, negotiated in a non-discriminatory and transparent manner (s.
-24.1 DL 244/2015).
+Third-party access to oil storage and transport infrastructure is regulated by DL 31/2006 (as amended), according to which the owners of pipelines or storage facilities which are in the public interest have to allow third-party access to them, through an agreement, negotiated in a non-discriminatory and transparent manner (s.
+24.1 of DL 31/2006 as amended by DL 244/2015).
 In this context, owners of this sort of infrastructure are statutorily bound to: (i) inform ENMC of the prices agreed upon within 30 days; (ii) submit an annual price rate plan on the price method to be applied the following year; and (iii) regularly publish and update the capacity of their infrastructure (s.
-24.2 DL 244/2015).
+24.2 DL 31/2006 as amended by DL 244/2015).